AdobeDocs/workfront.en/help/manage-work/requests/create-requests/create-submit-requests.md

 * (Optional) Request approval process.
   For more information, see the article [Create an approval process for work items](../../../administration-and-setup/customize-workfront/configure-approval-milestone-processes/create-approval-processes.md).

-## Create requests and generate drafts in the `Workfront` web app
+## Create requests and generate drafts in the Workfront web app

-When you create a request in the `Workfront` web app, `Workfront` saves the request as a draft before you submit it. `Workfront` creates a draft as soon as you select your request queue and start entering information for it.
+When you create a request in the Workfront web app, Workfront saves the request as a draft before you submit it.
+Workfront creates a draft as soon as you select your request queue and start entering information for it.

-You can continue submitting the request, or you can complete as much information as you have available and navigate away from it to finish it later. `Workfront` saves the drafted request that you started in the Drafts folder.
+You can continue submitting the request, or you can complete as much information as you have available and navigate away from it to finish it later.
+Workfront saves the drafted request that you started in the Drafts folder.

 >[!IMPORTANT]
 >
 >Consider the following when working with drafts:
 >
->* `Workfront` does not create draft requests when you submit them from a third-party application, like emailing them into `Workfront`, or creating them using any another application.
-When you submit a request from outside the `Workfront` web app the request is saved in the Submitted section.
+>* Workfront does not create draft requests when you submit them from a third-party application, like emailing them into Workfront, or creating them using any another application.
+When you submit a request from outside the Workfront web app the request is saved in the Submitted section.
->
 >* If the structure of a request queue changes, you can no longer access existing drafts.&nbsp;For example, if a queue topic is removed, or a topic group is added, the saved drafts are no longer accessible.
 >

 For information about creating requests from existing drafts, see [Create requests from drafts](../../../manage-work/requests/create-requests/create-requests-from-drafts.md).
 For information about deleting request drafts, see also [Delete a request draft](../../../manage-work/requests/create-requests/delete-request-draft.md).

-To create a request in the `Workfront` web app:&nbsp;
+To create a request in the Workfront web app:&nbsp;

 <ol>
  <li value="1"> Click the Main Menu icon in the upper-right corner of Adobe Workfront. </li>